 Edge of A Meadow

 “Underwater Terrain” traces of the contours of shifting land underwater.
 Lines weave through interlocking rock formations, while greens and yellows lay below the creamy surface of white oil paint.
 Texture and pattern repeat in different places almost becoming geometric and then dissolving into another organic iteration.
-Sand covers rock, an orange mollusk shell reveals itself, partially hidden.
-Andre is interested in capturing these moments of structure and loss as a metaphor for what is happening in eelgrass habitats.
+Sand covers rock, an orange mollusk shell reveals itself partially hidden.
+I am interested in capturing these moments of structure and loss as a metaphor for what is happening in eelgrass habitats.